Science: Mixed-age Year 3/4

 Y3/4: Animals, including humans: Digestion and food

-Using models, children describe the function of key organs in the digestive system.
-Pupils identify the types of human teeth to create their own model and investigate factors that impact our dental health.
-They compare human teeth to other animals’ and consider this in the light of prior knowledge about predators, prey and food chains.
+Using models, the children describe the function of key organs in the digestive system, identify types of human teeth, investigate factors affecting dental health, compare human teeth to those of other animals and examine animal faeces to explore diet, digestion and dentition.
 To be published by mid-February 2025.

 Y3/4 (A): Energy: Electricity and circuits

-Exploring appliances that use electricity in their setting, children learn how to work with electricity safely and build circuits.
-Pupils investigate electrical conductors and insulators and explore the relationship between the number of bulbs and bulb brightness.
-Real scenarios and historical discoveries inform children about scientific progression and home safety.
+Exploring appliances that use electricity, the children learn to work safely with electricity, build circuits, investigate conductors and insulators, examine the relationship between the number of cells and bulb brightness and use real scenarios and historical discoveries to understand scientific progression and home safety.
 To be published by mid-April 2025.

 Y3/4 (A): Making connections

-Bringing together pupils’ learning from multiple Science units, helping them to make connections between the key concepts and skills.
+Bringing together learning from multiple Science units, the children make connections between key concepts and skills.
 To be published by the end of May 2025.

 Cycle B